At its heart, League of Legends: Wild Rift is a competitive game. You need teamwork, knowledge, and skill to succeed. But just how good are you?

 When you begin to play Ranked, your first 10 games will be placement games, which operate a little differently:

-- You are given a starting rank after your first placement game
+- You are given a provisional rank after your first placement game

 - Each win earns 2 Ranked Marks (see below for details)